cjohansen/replicant-docs/content/state-datascript.md

 solution with the Datascript state management we just created.

 Routing and state management are orthogonal concerns, but both need to trigger rendering.
-The system as a whole will be easier to reason with if rendering only happens one way.
+The system as a whole will be easier to reason about if rendering only happens one way.
 We'll keep the render hook on the Datascript connection, and have the routing system render indirectly through it by transacting the current location.

 We start by copying over the router namespace: